How to Get A Person Out of Bed

 - Remove the slide board.
 You can leave the belt on after the transfer to help the person return to bed.

-How do I transfer someone using the scoot transfer?
+How do I transfer a person using the scoot transfer?

-- Ask the person to place his arms at his sides or to reach for the chair with one arm.
+- Ask the person to place his or her arms at his or her sides or to reach for the chair with one arm.

 - Face the person.
 Bend your knees and hips, but keep your back straight.
-If you are moving the person to your right, place your left knee between his knees.
-Place your right knee to the outside of and against his left leg.
-If you are moving the person to the left, reverse these directions.
+If you are moving the person to your right, place your left knee between his or her knees.
+Place your right knee to the outside of and against his or her left leg.
+Change legs when you transfer the person to a chair or wheelchair on your left side.

-- Ask the person to bend toward you, putting his weight on you.
+- Ask the person to bend toward you, putting his or her weight on you.
 You will lean back slightly.

 - Grasp the belt with your palms toward you.
-Use 2 to 4 small rocking movements to scoot the person over by lifting him 1 to 2 inches off the bed each time.
-The rocking motion provides momentum to help him scoot from the bed to the chair.
-Do not bear too much of his weight.
-His feet should be flat on the floor.
+Use 2 to 4 small rocking movements to scoot the person over by lifting him or her 1 to 2 inches off the bed each time.
+The rocking motion provides momentum to help him or her scoot from the bed to the chair.
+Do not bear too much of his or her weight.
+His or her feet should be flat on the floor.